 The Minister of Cooperative Governance and Traditional Affairs, as designated under Section 3 of the Disaster Management Act, 2002 (Act No. 57 of 2002) ("the Act "), in terms of section 27(5)(c) the Act, extended the national state of disaster that was declared on 15 March 2020 by Government Notice 313, published in Government Gazette 11342, to 30 September 2021, extended now to 1 November 2021, taking into account the need to continue augmenting the existing mitigation measures undertaken by organs of state to address the impact of the disaster to a further unknown date and that emergency procurement had to be done under emergency circumstances to ensure that the different Towns/Offices were sanitized with the third wave of the pandemic.
-The pandemic will be with us for an unknown time and till then we will have to ensure that we will continue with humanitarian support for people in need and sanitizing of our offices.
+The pandemic will be with us for an unknown time and till then we will have to ensure that we will continue with humanitarian support for people in need and sanitizing of our offices, for example we had a positive case in our offices on 6 June 2022 and the offices were vacated and sanitised.